Tired of alarmist global warming propaganda? Learn what science really has to say about the issue. Purchase your copies of our documentaries today.

-Knowledge of the past is extremely important when it comes to contemplating future climatic possibilities; for what's happened before can happen again.
-Hence, we here briefly review the history of Canadian droughts with respect to how they varied over the past several centuries in response to changes in global air temperature.
-This exercise provides some idea of what we may expect to occur with Canadian droughts in the post-Little Ice Age world we call the Current Warm Period.
+Knowledge of the past is extremely important when it comes to contemplating future climatic possibilities; for what's happened before can clearly happen again.
+Hence, this summary briefly reviews the history of Canadian droughts with respect to how they varied over the past several centuries in response to significant changes in global air temperature but very little change in the atmosphere's CO2 concentration, which exercise provides some idea of how Canadian droughts might possibly vary in the post-Little Ice Age world that is known as the Current Warm Period.

 Moving back towards the west, Wolfe et al. (2005) conducted a multi-proxy hydro-ecological analysis of Spruce Island Lake in the northern Peace sector of the Peace-Athabasca Delta in northern Alberta.
 Their research revealed that hydro-ecological conditions in that region varied substantially over the past 300 years, especially in terms of multi-decadal dry and wet periods.
 More specifically, they found that (1) recent drying in the region was not the product of Peace River flow regulation that began in 1968, but rather the product of an extended drying period that was initiated in the early to mid-1900s, (2) the multi-proxy hydro-ecological variables they analyzed were well correlated with other reconstructed records of natural climate variability, and (3) hydro-ecological conditions after 1968 have remained well within the broad range of natural variability observed over the past 300 years, with the earlier portion of the record actually depicting "markedly wetter and drier conditions compared to recent decades."

-In view of these several similar findings across a wide and varying geographic area, it would appear that most of Canada has experienced significantly less drought as it and the rest of the world have emerged from the cold conditions of the Little Ice Age and begun basking in the higher temperatures of the Current Warm Period.
+In summation, and in view of the numerous similar findings from across a wide and varying geographic area, it would appear that much of Canada has (1) experienced less-variable extreme moisture conditions, as both it and the rest of the world have emerged from the relative cold of the Little Ice Age and are now basking in the greater warmth of the Current Warm Period, and that (2) this finding appears to be independent of the atmosphere's CO2 concentration.

 References